 Positive Coping with Health Conditions: A Self-Care Workbook [PDF] by Drs.
 Dan Bilsker, Joti Samra and Elliot Goldner

-A self-care manual authored by scientist-practitioners at SFU with expertise in issues relating to coping with health conditions.
+A self-care manual authored by scientist-practitioners at Simon Fraser University in BC with expertise in issues relating to coping with health conditions.
 The workbook [PDF] and accompanying Relaxation Method Audio [MP3 File] can be downloaded free-of-charge.
 Print copies and audio CDs are also available.